marian13/convenient_service/README.md

 <!-- warning:start -->
 ## ❗❗❗ WARNING ❗❗❗

-This library is under heavy development.
-Most of the public API is polished, but it still may be subject to change.
-It has already been successfully used in production environments for more than a year, but the first major version is planned for the second quarter of 2025.
+This library is on the final stage of development before the v1.0.0 version.
+90% of the public API is polished, but it still may be subject to change.
+It has already been successfully used in production environments for more than two years.
+The stable release is planned rather sooner than later.
+Less and less breaking changes are expected.
 Use the current version at your own risk.
 Ruby 2.7+, JRuby 9.4+ (TruffleRuby support is planned as well).
 Thanks.
 <!-- warning:end -->

 <!-- links:start -->